znicolaou/ratematrix/README.md

 The file ratematrix.py contains python code to calculate the sparse matrix elements of the transition rate matrix for a given Cantera .cti model and find eigenvalues and eigenvectors.
 The folder mechanisms contains a few .cti models.

 # System requirements
 The python code has been run with anaconda, which can be downloaded here: https://www.anaconda.com/distribution/.
-The script requires packes numpy, scipy, cantera, and matplotlib, which can be installed in a new environment after installing anaconda with the shell command `conda create -n cantera_env -c cantera numpy scipy cantera matplotlib`.
-Activate the environment with `source activate cantera_env` to run the script.
+The script requires packes numpy, scipy, cantera, and matplotlib, which can be installed in a new environment after installing anaconda with the shell command
+`conda create -n cantera_env -c cantera numpy scipy cantera matplotlib`
+To run the script, activate the environment with
+`source activate cantera_env`

 # Usage
 Running `./ratematrix.py -h` produces the following usage message: